AlbertBS2/Multi-Modal-YT-Clickbait-Classifier/README.md

 ## Overview

-This project builds a **multi-modal late-fusion classifier** that detects misleading ("clickbait") YouTube thumbnails by combining visual features, semantic alignment scores, and thumbnail–transcript incongruence signals.
-Rather than relying on thumbnails alone, the system jointly reasons over what the thumbnail *shows*, what the video *contains*, and how much the two *disagree* — mimicking the way human annotators judge clickbait.
+This project builds a **multimodal late-fusion classifier** that detects misleading ("clickbait") YouTube thumbnails by combining visual features, semantic alignment scores, and thumbnail-transcript incongruence signals.
+Rather than relying on thumbnails alone, the system jointly reasons over what the thumbnail *shows*, what the video *contains*, and how much the two *disagree*, mimicking the way human annotators judge clickbait.
+It consists on a multimodal late-fusion neural network classifier combining CNN features, CLIP similarity scores, and BERT embeddings of VLLM thumbnail descriptions to detect misleading thumbnails.
+A full machine learning pipeline is implemented (scraping, feature extraction, training, evaluation) achieving 86% recall and 88% accuracy, outperforming a CNN (thumbnails only) baseline, suggesting that quantifying thumbnail–transcript incongruence might be more effective than using thumbnails alone.

 ## Dataset